 Telephone: +44 (0) 2476 522205

 Alice Mah researches urban, political, and environmental sociology.
 Her research focuses on industrial ruination and urban decline; environmental justice and corporate sustainability; place and work memory and identity; and the democratisation of science and expertise.
 She has conducted comparative, mixed-method sociological research in the UK, France, Russia, the US, and Canada.

 Alice is the author of Port Cities and Global Legacies (2014, Palgrave Macmillan, 2016 in paperback).
 This book examines the politics of urban identity, waterfront work, and radicalism in the port cities of Liverpool, Marseille, and New Orleans.
 Her first book Industrial Ruination, Community, and Place (2012, University of Toronto Press) was winner of the 2013 BSA Philip Abrams Memorial Prize.
 This comparative ethnographic research explored lived experiences of industrial ruination in Niagara Falls, USA/Canada; Newcastle-upon-Tyne, UK; and Ivanovo, Russia.
 Alice is also co-founder and co-editor of Toxic News, a quarterly e-magazine about toxics in everyday life.

 Alice holds a PhD in Sociology (London School of Economics), an MA in Political Economy (Carleton University, Ottawa), a BA (honours) in European and Russian Studies (Carleton University, Ottawa), and a BFA in Art History and Studio Art (Concordia University, Montreal).
 She has held postdoctoral positions as Senior Research Fellow in Sociology at Southampton University; Research Fellow at the International Research Centre 'Work and Human Lifecycle in Global History' at Humboldt University in Berlin; and Research Fellow in Sociology at the University of Warwick.

 Current Research Projects

-- Toxic Expertise: Environmental Justice and the Global Petrochemical Industry- Sociology, Funded by: ERC Starting Grant, 2015-2020.
+- Toxic Expertise: Environmental Justice and the Global Petrochemical Industry- Principal Investigator, Sociology, Funded by: ERC Starting Grant, 2015-2020.

-- Imagine: Connecting Communities through Research, Work Package 2, with Prof Sarah Banks (Durham) and Prof Mick Carpenter (Warwick)- Sociology, Funded by: ESRC, 2014-2016.
+- Imagine: Connecting Communities through Research, Co-Investigator, with Prof Sarah Banks (Durham) and Prof Mick Carpenter (Warwick)- Sociology, Funded by: ESRC, 2014-2016.